Arrow7000/streamtype/README.md

 ### Home

-- [ ] Select how long session should be
+- [x] Select how long session should be
-- [ ] Button to start session
+- [x] Button to start session

 ### Editor

-- [ ] Timer for how long remaining until the end of the stream session
+- [x] Timer for how long remaining until the end of the stream session
     - Probably on top or mobile and in the right margin on desktop
-- [ ] Button for going back to Homepage
+- [x] Button for going back to Homepage
     - With warning that current session will be lost
-- [ ] When session is finished display export options buttons menu
+- [x] When session is finished display export options buttons menu
     - Only .txt download for now
+- [ ] From editor intercept browser back event and display same warning as when clicking on homepage button in UI